The Zumwalt Acres Farm Fellowship

 ZA fellows are self-directed folks who live at the farm, co-create community, and support farming operations, event hosting, and other organizational work.
 Fellows and long term community members collaboratively build work and community systems that are mutually supportive and center learning.

-What type of work will you be involved in?
+What type of work are fellows involved in?

 Farm Work: